 Gibson

 Anyone who has ever strapped on a guitar has at a certain point lusted after a Les Paul or an SG.
-Those two models literally defined rock and roll as a genre.
+Those two models literally defined rock ‘n’ roll as a genre.

-Don’t get us started trying to list famous Gibson players… Jeff Beck, Eric Clapton, Jimmy Page, Slash, Randy Rhoads, Angus Young, Tony Iommi, BB King, Larry Carlton, Noel Gallagher, Gary Moore, the list goes on and on.
+Don’t get me started trying to list famous Gibson players… Jeff Beck, Eric Clapton, Jimmy Page, Slash, Randy Rhoads, Angus Young, Tony Iommi, BB King, Larry Carlton, Noel Gallagher, Gary Moore, and the list goes on and on.

-Another one of those legendary models which Gibson brought forward was the famous ES-335, which was a very unique semi-hollow body Thinline instrument.
+Another one of those legendary models that Gibson brought forward was the famous ES-335, which was a very unique semi-hollow body Thinline instrument.

 The main issue with Gibson nowadays is the price.
 They are very well aware of the emotions we have developed in regards to their products, and they are more than willing to cash in on that.
 And why wouldn’t they?